MuxaJlbl4/Condition-Zero-Coop/README.md

 - **Teammates**: Connect to Admin by `connect <IP>` or `Find Servers -> Lan`

 ## CVars
-All settings should be configured via [coop.cfg](czero/coop.cfg) file:
+All plugin settings should be configured via [coop.cfg](czero/coop.cfg) file:

 ### Variables
 | CVar | Default Value | Description |